top of page

 Research continues to show reforestation has the greatest climate mitigation potential than any other natural climate solution, so the power of trees cannot be overlooked.
 Reducing our current carbon dioxide emissions is not enough, we must actively seek to remove it from the atmosphere if we are to keep warming within 1.5 °C.

-The Treekly Forest is being planted in Moraharivo, Madagascar.
+The Treekly Forest is being planted in Mteza Creek, Kenya.
 In line with good reforestation practices, we plant native mangrove trees.
 These ‘ultimate giving trees’ are much more than bark and leaves, as they can store 2.5-6 times more carbon than terrestrial forests.

 In the case of terrestrial trees, CO2 is released into the atmosphere when they die or from dead plant matter (rotting leaves).
 On the other hand, mangroves using their intertwined root system, trap carbon in waterlogged soil.
 This “blue carbon” can stay trapped there for thousands of years without being released into the atmosphere.